Zulko/moviepy/docs/getting_started/videoclips.rst

 A mask is a special video clip which indicates which pixels will be visible when a video clip carrying this mask will be composed with other video clips (see :ref:`CompositeVideoClips`).
 Masks are also used to define transparency when you export the clip as GIF file or as a PNG.

-The fundamental difference between masks and standard clips is that standard clips output frames with 3 components (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one composant per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
+The fundamental difference between masks and standard clips is that standard clips output frames with 3 components (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one value per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
 Seen otherwise, a mask is always in greyscale.

 When you create or load a clip that you will use as a mask you need to declare it: ::